-To get a better understanding of what a PRI does and how it actually works, let’s start by taking a look at some of its key features:
+To better understand how a PRI actually works, let’s first look at some of its key features:

 - A PRI line is made up of two pairs of copper wires connecting the service provider (network) to the customer (business end-user).

-- A PRI is technically one line, but it can simultaneously transmit 23 separate communications (voice, data, or video.)
-This means up to 23 people in your company can be on the phone (or sending an IM or having a video chat) at the same time.
+- PRI is technically one line, but it can simultaneously transmit 23 separate communications (voice, data, or video.)
+This means up to 23 people in your company can be on the phone (or sending an IM or having a video chat) simultaneously.